mszegedy/plea/story/ch-2.md

 "Pack your things and start the car.
 We need to leave _now._"

+It was as if Artemis's nightmare hadn't been interrupted at all.
+She did not need more elaboration for her panic to start unfolding.

 "Oh.
 Oh my god.
 How?
 Who is it?
 Did they—"

 "I don't know, I don't know, I don't know.
 Could be nothing.
 But my interdimensional twin sister appeared in a mirror to tell me that they're gonna kill us, and—"